 First up is Taiga.io.
 We've reviewed Taiga before, and it's one of our top project management tools.
 Whereas some project management tools seem to focus too much on including a kitchen sink of features, one of the things that I liked about Taiga when I first learned about it was its focus on simplicity and a clean interface.
 Taiga is also highly customizable and includes integration with a lot of other features and external tools, as well as a number of community-created tools.

 Taiga does more than kanban boards, but since that's what I am primarily interested in, that's most of what I explored.
 I liked the ability to add custom fields, and the points system is something that teams might find interesting; reporting was also super easy.
-In addition to being an open source project you can download and run yourself, Taiga features an online hosted version.
-Public project boards are free, while private boards can be hosted for small fee.
+In addition to being an open source project you can download and run yourself, Taiga features an online hosted version offering both public project boards and private boards.

 Taiga is written in Python with Django and on top of AngularJS, and is open source under a GNU Affero GPL.